 The USACE regulates the discharge of dredged or fill material into waters of the U.S., including wetlands, under the CWA Section 404 [33 USC § 1344].
-Additionally, EO 11990 - Protection of Wetlands requires federal agencies to avoid long- and short-term impacts to wetlands and minimize their impact in order to preserve and enhance their natural and beneficial values.
+Additionally, EO 11990 - Protection of Wetlands requires federal agencies to avoid long- and short-term impacts to wetlands and minimize their impact wherever there is a practicable alternative in order to preserve and enhance their natural and beneficial values.
 As defined in Section 404 of the CWA, wetlands are those areas that are inundated or saturated by surface or groundwater at a frequency and duration sufficient to support a prevalence of vegetation typically adapted for life in saturated soil conditions.
 Types of wetlands generally include swamps, marshes, bogs, and similar areas.
-Wetlands and wetland fringe areas can also be found along the edges of many watercourses and impounded waters (both natural and man-made).
+Wetlands and wetland fringe areas can also be found along the edges of many watercourses and impounded waters (both natural and manmade).
 Wetland habitat provides valuable public benefits including flood storage, erosion control, water quality improvement, wildlife habitat, and recreation opportunities [33 CFR 328.39(b)].
 TVA is subject to EO 11990 - Protection for Wetlands.
-EO 11990 requires all federal agencies to minimize the destruction, loss or degradation of streams and wetlands, and to preserve and enhance the natural and beneficial values of streams and wetlands in carrying out the agency's responsibilities.
+EO 11990 requires all federal agencies to seek out practicable alternatives that minimize the destruction, loss or degradation of wetlands, and preserve and enhance the natural and beneficial values of wetlands in carrying out the agency's responsibilities.